xavierchia/xavierchia.github.io/_posts/2022-04-21-good-questions.md

 * How would life be different if there weren’t criticism in the world?
 * Who am I?
 * What would you do if you couldn't fail?
+* Who are my people?
+* Where are my people?